If you have a staircase facing the front door, you need to calm the incoming energy in order to create peaceful energy in your home

 In case of a big foyer with a staircase further from the door, the energy can settle in and nourish the space, gradually and harmoniously finding its way to other areas of the house.
 When the main entry is small, and the staircase is directly facing the main door, the energy becomes fragmented, being forced to quickly rush up or down the stairs.

-- strong colors
+- strong wall colors

 - a big vase of flowers or a big plant